Nearly every month I gather with friends for a silent retreat. It has been a rich experience. I explained how it works here.

 Between prayer exercises enjoy a puzzle, sketch, colour, knit, go for a contemplative walk.

 “The contemplative dimension of walking comes through my presence to the world around me and to what is moving through me as I walk.
 I listen for the ways the divine is speaking through the world.
-I listen to my own heart beating more loudly because of the vigor of my movement.
+I listen to my own heart beating more loudly because of the vigour of my movement.
 I listen for the ways that new ideas arise in this space.” — Christine Valters Paintner, The Artist’s Rule

 Prayer Exercise #2: Visio Divina